 Notes:

 1. To encourage snowmobile manufacturers to adopt my invention that would prevent almost all fatalities and most injuries, I will give them a license to use it at no cost.
 Manufacturers may contact me for more information.
+That invention and others I alluded to are not related to my disruptive innovations for snowmobiling.

 2. Unrealistic Optimism Prompts Risky Behavior